Catch-22s of reservoir computing: Sensitive dependence of NGRC performance on readout nonlinearity

 Models I-III represent a hierarchy of increasing knowledge about the real system.
 In Model I, we assume complete ignorance, hoping that the real dynamics are well-approximated by a truncated Taylor series.
 In Model II, we acknowledge that this is a Newtonian central force problem and even the shape/scale of that force, but plead ignorance about the locations of the point sources.
 Finally, in Model III, we assume perfect knowledge of the system that generated the time series.
 Between the linear and nonlinear features, Model III includes all terms in Eqs.~\ref{eq:x-dyn}-\ref{eq:y-dyn}.

-Our principal question is how well each NGRC model can reproduce the basins of attraction of the magnetic pendulum and in turn predict its long-term behavior.
+Our principal question is: How well each NGRC model can reproduce the basins of attraction of the magnetic pendulum and in turn predict its long-term behavior?
 We focus on the 2D region of initial conditions depicted in \cref{fig:schematic}, in which the pendulum bob is released from rest at position $(x_0, y_0)$, with $-1.5 \le x_0, y_0 \le 1.5$.
 We train each model on $\Ntraj$ trajectories generated by Eqs.~\ref{eq:x-dyn}-\ref{eq:y-dyn} from initial conditions sampled uniformly and independently from the same region.
-We then compare the basins predicted by each trained NGRC model with those of the real system (see \emph{Methods}).
+We then compare the basins predicted by each trained NGRC model with those of the real system (\cref{sec:basin_prediction}).
 We define the \emph{error rate} ($p$) as the fraction of initial conditions for which the basin predictions disagree. \\

 \textbf{Model I (Polynomial Features)}.
-For NGRC models equipped with polynomial functions, excellent training fits can be achieved (Figs.~\ref{fig:train-vs-predict-fail}, \ref{fig:training_fit} and \ref{fig:train-vs-predict-success}).
+For NGRC models equipped with polynomial features, excellent training fits can be achieved (Figs.~\ref{fig:train-vs-predict-fail}, \ref{fig:training_fit} and \ref{fig:train-vs-predict-success}).
 Despite this, the models struggle to reproduce the qualitative dynamics of the magnetic pendulum, let alone the basins of attraction.

-\Cref{fig:polynomial}a shows representative NGRC basin predictions made by Model I using $k=5$, $d_{\max}=3$.
-For the vast majority of initial conditions, the NGRC trajectory does not converge to any of the three attractors; instead it diverges to (numerical) infinity in finite time (black points in the middle panels of \cref{fig:polynomial}).
-Modest improvements can be obtained by including polynomials up to degree $d_{\max} =5$ (with $k = 3$) as shown in \cref{fig:polynomial}b.
-But even here, the model succeeds only at learning the ``fat'' part of each basin in the immediate vicinity of each attractor.
+\Cref{fig:polynomial}(a) shows representative NGRC basin predictions made by Model I using $k=5$, $d_{\max}=3$.
+For the vast majority of initial conditions, the NGRC trajectory does not converge to any of the three attractors, instead diverging to (numerical) infinity in finite time (black points in the middle panels of \cref{fig:polynomial}).
+Modest improvements can be obtained by including polynomials up to degree $d_{\max} =5$ (with $k = 3$) as shown in \cref{fig:polynomial}(b).
+But even here, the model succeeds only at learning the part of each basin in the immediate vicinity of each attractor.

 Unfortunately, eking out further improvements by increasing the complexity of the NGRC model becomes computationally prohibitive.
 When $k = 3$ and $d_{\max} = 5$, for example, the model already has $m = 6,188$ features.
-Likewise, the training matrix $\G$ has hundreds of millions of entries.
-With higher values of $k$ and/or $d_{\max}$, the model becomes too expensive to train and simulate on a laptop.
+Likewise, the feature matrix $\G$ used in training has hundreds of millions of entries.
+With higher values of $k$ and/or $d_{\max}$, the model becomes too expensive to train and simulate on a standard computer.